 Colorful steps give each ghat eats own personality.
 As do the structures attached to them on the top.
 Every ghat has its own mythology and stories.
 A lot of them would need an individual post to their stories.
 However, it is amusing to see a temple half sunk in the Ganga or a tank by the river that is supposed to pre-date the River Ganga.
 Dhobi Ghats with their washings adorning the steps of the ghats and washing in progress at the steps near Ganga is a site that catches your eye for the symmetry and geometry that the spread out clothes creates.

-Ghats of Ganga in Varanasi is known for the food for the soul.
+Ghats in Varanasi is known for the food for the soul.
 But what about the food for the hunger after a long walk on the ghats.
 The only ghat, where I located food at was the Assi Ghat where a Dana wallah was roasting fresh Dana.
 And a peanut vendor was selling freshly roasted peanuts with a small packet of salt.
 Peanuts with salt are my vivid memory of a year of a childhood spent in Benaras.
 Dana is the healthiest snack that you can get on the streets – roasted grains with a choice of eating dry or with green mint chutney, with onions added on demand.

 There were Gol Gappas and Aaloo Tikki cart and even a Momo Stall.
 But believe me, I did not see anyone eating Momos in two hours that I was there.
 The corner tea stalls are where everyone converges after they have walked, strolled and tasted the snacks.

 My detailed post on Must Try Food in Varanasi